GreXLin85/RaidSphere/README.md

     - If you use MacOS `brew install --cask osxfuse`
     - If you use Windows `choco install winfsp`
 3. Install Java 17 (or higher) on the Raspberry Pi 4
-4. Clone this repository
+4. Clone this repository with `git clone https://github.com/GreXLin85/RaidSphere.git` on your computer
-5. Build the project using `./gradlew build`
+5. Build the project using `./gradlew build` on your computer
 6. Copy the `build/libs/raid-sphere-1.0-SNAPSHOT.jar` file to the Raspberry Pi 4
 7. Create a `raid-sphere` folder in the Raspberry Pi 4 home directory
-8. Copy the `raid-sphere-1.0-SNAPSHOT.jar` file to the `raid-sphere` folder
+8. Copy the `raid-sphere-1.0-SNAPSHOT.jar` file to the `raid-sphere` folder in the Raspberry Pi 4
-9. Create a `raid-sphere.conf` file in the `raid-sphere` folder
+9. Create a `raid-sphere.conf` file in the `raid-sphere` folder in the Raspberry Pi 4
-10. Add the following content to the `raid-sphere.conf` file:
+10. Change the needed variables in the `raid-sphere.conf` file
-    ```properties
-    # The disks that will be used in the RAID 4 array
-    raid.disks=/dev/sda,/dev/sdb,/dev/sdc
-    raid.parity.disk=/dev/sdd

-    # The path where the RAID 4 array will be mounted
-    virtual_disk.mount.path=/mnt/raid

-    # Block size in bytes
-    virtual_disk.block.size=4096
-    ```
-11. Run the `raid-sphere-1.0-SNAPSHOT.jar` file using `java -jar raid-sphere-1.0-SNAPSHOT.jar`
+11. Run the `raid-sphere-1.0-SNAPSHOT.jar` file using `java -jar raid-sphere-1.0-SNAPSHOT.jar` on the Raspberry Pi 4
-12. The RAID 4 array will be created and mounted in the path specified in the `raid-sphere.conf` file
+12. The RAID 4 array will be created and mounted in the path specified in the `raid-sphere.conf` file (default is `/mnt/raid-sphere`)
 13. You can now use the RAID 4 array as a normal disk
 14. You can also access the RAID 4 array using the NAS capabilities
     - The NAS capabilities are not implemented yet